mvrdevelopment/spec/README.md

 The folder [proposal](https://github.com/mvrdevelopment/spec/tree/main/proposal) contains the proposals that where considered for the given version of GDTF and MVR.
 This contains the changes to the GDTF/MVR spec together with a description of the changes.
 Normally this also has information about the motivation of the change, considered alternatives and examples.

-The folder [examples](https://github.com/mvrdevelopment/spec/tree/main/examples) contain some examples of usage of the GDTF file format
+The folder [examples](https://github.com/mvrdevelopment/spec/tree/main/examples) contains some examples of usage of the GDTF file format.

-The folder [meshes](https://github.com/mvrdevelopment/spec/tree/main/meshes) contain the default meshes that are used by the GDTF spec.
+The folder [meshes](https://github.com/mvrdevelopment/spec/tree/main/meshes) contains the default meshes that are used by the GDTF spec.

 ## How we work in the spec